jostylr/event-when/eventwhen.md

 #### Error

 All handler execution are encapsulated in a try..catch.
 This allows for easy error handling from controlling the emitter.error method.
 It is passed in the error object, the handler value, emit data, event object, and the executing context.

 What is done here is a default and suitable for development.
 In production, one might want to think whether throwing an error is a good thing or not.

 Since we are throwing an error, we need to make sure emitter.looping is set to false so that if the error is handled and path resumes, we still get a flow of the emitter.

     function (e, handler, data, evObj, context) {
         var emitter = this;
         emitter._looping = false;
+        var s = serial;
+        _"logs:error"
+        console.log(err);
         emitter.log("error raised", e, handler, data, evObj, context);
         throw Error(e);
     }